 I’m over 74.
 Why can’t I participate in the Program?

-The Program invites eligible people aged 50 to 74 years to complete a free screening test, a similar age range to other international bowel cancer screening programs.
+The National Bowel Cancer Screening Program (Program) invites eligible people aged 50 to 74 years to complete a free screening test, a similar age range to other international bowel cancer screening programs.
+The targeting of the Program was developed after consideration of the effectiveness, cost-effectiveness and the overall balance of benefits to risk of harm associated with screening.

-The Program encourages people over the age of 74 to speak with their doctor about screening options based on individual circumstances.Does the program call people to offer free screening kits, sell promotional items or request donations?
+Individuals over the age of 74 are at greater risks from the follow-up procedures used for bowel cancer screening and are encouraged to speak with their doctor about screening options based on their individual circumstances.Does the program call people to offer free screening kits, sell promotional items or request donations?

 The National Bowel Cancer Screening Program does not call people to offer free screening kits, sell promotional items or request donations.
 The program does not share personal details of participants with telemarketers.
 You can be assured that your personal information kept on the Program Register is protected by the Privacy Act 1988 and your personal details will be handled in accordance with the Information Privacy Principles set out within that Act.Are there any restrictions on when samples can be collected?